crisschan/mcp-jacoco-reporter/README.md

 # MCP-JaCoCo
-MCP-JaCoCo is a MCP server that reads JaCoCo code coverage reports and returns them in LLM-friendly formats.
+MCP-JaCoCo is a server tool that converts JaCoCo code coverage reports into formats optimized for Large Language Models (LLMs), making AI-driven analysis easier and more effective.

-# Motivation
+# Why It Matters
-As AI and Large Language Models (LLMs) become increasingly integral to software development, there is a growing need to bridge the gap between traditional code coverage reporting and AI-assisted analysis.
-Traditional JaCoCo coverage report formats, while human-readable, aren't optimized for LLM consumption and processing.

-MCP-JaCoCo addresses this challenge by transforming JaCoCo coverage reports into LLM-friendly formats.
-This transformation enables AI models to better understand, analyze, and provide insights about code coverage results, making it easier to:
+As AI and LLMs play a bigger role in software development, traditional code coverage reports—like those from JaCoCo—need a makeover.
+While great for humans, their XML format isn’t ideal for AI tools to process or analyze.
+MCP-JaCoCo bridges this gap by transforming these reports into LLM-friendly formats, unlocking powerful benefits for development teams:

-- Generate meaningful coverage summaries and insights
+- Quick, meaningful summaries of code coverage
-- Identify areas with insufficient test coverage
+- Easy identification of untested or poorly tested code
-- Suggest potential test cases for uncovered code
+- Smart suggestions for new test cases
-- Enable more effective AI-assisted test planning
+- Streamlined AI-assisted test planning
-- Facilitate automated coverage documentation generation
+- Automated documentation of coverage results

-By optimizing coverage reports for LLM consumption, MCP-JaCoCo helps development teams leverage the full potential of AI tools in their testing workflow, leading to more efficient and intelligent code coverage analysis and test planning.

-# Problems Solved
+With MCP-JaCoCo, teams can tap into AI’s full potential, boosting efficiency and insight in testing workflows.

+# What It Solves
-- **Format Complexity**: Traditional JaCoCo XML reports are complex and not optimized for AI consumption
+- **Complex Formats**: Simplifies JaCoCo’s dense XML reports for AI use
-- **Data Accessibility**: Coverage data is scattered across different metrics and requires parsing
-- **Analysis Efficiency**: Manual coverage analysis is time-consuming and prone to oversight
+- **Scattered Data**: Pulls coverage metrics into one accessible place
+- **Slow Analysis**: Cuts down on time-consuming manual reviews
-- **Integration Challenges**: Raw coverage data is difficult to integrate with AI-powered tools
+- **Integration Hurdles**: Makes raw data play nicely with AI tools

 # Key Features
 - **Smart Conversion**: Transforms JaCoCo XML reports into LLM-friendly JSON format